adakin6/my_really_cool_project/README.txt

 This is a really cool project bois!

-This project will help Treehouse students learn about working with Git.
+This project will help students learn about working with Git.